ideaspaper/restclient/README.md

 ### history

 View and manage request history.
+History stores the exact request that was sent, including all headers (such as cookies from the session), so `replay` reproduces the original request exactly.

 ```bash
 restclient history <subcommand> [args]